parmeetsingh21/Health-Insurance-Cost-Estimation-Project/README.md

 - README.md: This README file providing an overview of the project.

 ## Libraries Used:
-- NumPy
+1. NumPy
-- Pandas
+2. Pandas
-- Matplotlib
+3. Matplotlib
-- Seaborn
+4. Seaborn
-- Scikit-learn
+5. Scikit-learn
-- Statsmodels
+6. Statsmodels
-- How to Run

 ## To run the project:
 Ensure you have Python installed on your system.